Helping you free your child of an eating disorder

 Healing your child's mindset

-At this stage, therapists, teachers and friends may think your daughter is doing great, whereas you know that she needs you to keep her afloat.
-Perhaps she’s still burdened by anxieties about body shape, disquiet about sensations in her belly after a big meal, a surge of alarm when a waiter brings an oily dish, some nervousness when an illness requires bed rest.
+You’re aiming for full recovery, and it’s helpful for your child to see your confidence that she’ll get there.
+Friends and therapists may already believe she’s doing great.
+But you know how much she still needs you to keep her afloat.
+Perhaps she’s burdened by anxieties about body shape, disquiet about sensations in her belly after a big meal, a surge of alarm when a waiter brings an oily dish, some nervousness when an illness requires bed rest.
 Perhaps there are psychological issues, whether or not they pre-dated the eating disorder: feeling worthless and unlovable, the compulsion to do everything to perfection, an anxious nature, or trauma.

 The good news is that your child can behave wisely even when thoughts of restriction pop up.
-This discipline can help them function safely for the long term.
+This discipline can help her function safely for the long term.

-But we’re more ambitious.
-We want our child’s mind to be free from eating disorder thoughts and anxieties.
+But you’re more ambitious.
+You want her mind to be free from eating disorder thoughts and anxieties.
 This might be a good time for some individual psychotherapy (more in Chapter 12), group therapy, or the body-image component of Cognitive Behavioural Therapy for eating disorders.

 Could one of these therapies be the final piece in shifting your child’s mindset?
-Maybe yes, and maybe no. At the very least, it should give them tools to manage whatever their mind is throwing at them.
+Maybe yes, and maybe no. At the very least, it should give her tools to manage whatever her mind is throwing at her.
 If psychotherapy is on your radar, go for it.
 Be aware, though, that often our children do not engage: in this case it’s a pointless and miserable exercise.
 I’d also turn down a therapist who is so focused on autonomy that you get stripped of your power ever to support your child again.

 [Jumping to another section of the chapter…]